 I’ve been writing and thinking these days about how to create workplaces that are good places for our biggest selves to thrive—and how leaders can create these places for themselves and others.
-This is, of course, a big theme of my book Changing on the Job, and it’s the core of my next book (which Keith and I are just framing now).
-I’m playing with ideas about how to create the organisations that allow us all to be at our best.
+This is, of course, a big theme of my book Changing on the Job, and it’s the core of my second book (Simple Habits for Complex Times), where Keith and I play with ideas about creating organisations that allow us all to be at our best.

 In my last blog I talked about two related elements that help us be our biggest selves: Release from perfection and Permission to fail.
 Those are obviously intertwined.
 Today I’ll talk about what I call Care and Nourishment.